Fumitory: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

 Fumitory (Fumaria officinalis) is a flowering plant from the papaveraceae family with a long history of use as a remedy.
 It has tiny, pink-tinged blooms and lacy, gray-green leaves, and is widely dispersed throughout Europe and certain regions of Asia.
 Traditionally thought to have originated from the earth’s vapors, fumitory was named after the Latin word “fumus,” which means “smoke”.
-The therapeutic benefits of fumitory are now more well-known in the field of dietary supplements.
+The benefits of fumitory are now more -known in the field of dietary supplements.

 You May Also Like: